 For aerial performance work we only provide highly experienced crew.
 Most are from military backgrounds that have extensive experience working in difficult and dangerous conditions.
 Teamed with the latest generation aircraft, we are one of the only helicopter providers within the UK; outside out of the military, with the ability and experience to provide you with safe helicopter stunts.

-These stunts can create stunning scenes from helicopter abseils and long lines to jumping from the aircraft.
+Creating dramatic scenes for film and TV.
+These stunts help produce spectacular scenes from helicopter abseils and long lines to jumping from the aircraft.

 We’ve worked extensively on productions that include close low-level formation flying.
 Stunts over congested areas and near to explosions.
 As well as helicopter abseils and long line performances with a list of celebrities including the likes of Michael B Jordan, Anthony Joshua, Harry Styles, Warwick Davis and Bear Grylls.